 Dawson Lounge

 The Dawson Lounge is on this list because it is a must-visit.
 Just around the corner from the hotel, it’s the smallest pub in Dublin.
-It’s another pub that’s difficult to spot, you go through a door, down the stairs and you are there, under the pavement and into a wee secret.
+It’s another pub that’s difficult to spot.
+You go through a door, down the stairs, and you are there, under the pavement and into a wee secret.

 With 1970s décor and a surly but efficient barman, put this on your list.
-As long as there isn’t more than, say six of you.
+As long as there isn’t more than, say, six of you.

 Dawson Lounge Pub Dublin